Ganesamanian/Detecting-Anomalies-in-Unlabeled-Data-Using-Autoencoders/README.md

 # File Structure
 - `Data/challenge_txs.csv`: The transactional data used for anomaly detection.
 This should be placed in the `Data/` directory.
-- `Anomaly Detection using Autoencoder.ipyb`: The main Python script for anomaly detection using Autoencoders.
+- `Anomaly Detection using Autoencoder.ipynb`: The main Python script for anomaly detection using Autoencoders.

 ## Description of the Code